Tell Qasile: Middle Bronze Age

+Iron Age

+Caravanserai

 Excavations in the 1980s revealed a large courtyard building, dating from the Abbasid era.
 The building has been dated by its excavators to a period between the ninth and eleventh century, though both earlier (Umayyad) and later (Crusader) occupations of the site were found.

-The design of the building and its position (at a river crossing point), indicate that it was a khan.
+The design of the building and its position (at a river crossing point), indicate that it was a caravanserai.

 Only the northern part of the building was excavated, the rest only visible as robber trenches.
 From the excavated parts, it is estimated that the building was 28 meters square.
 A paved entrance in the middle of the north wall led to a courtyard, paved with gravel.
 The courtyard had arcades on the east and west sides, supported by columns.
-In the north-west corner of the courtyard were the remains of a staircase.
-Several small rooms, lining the courtyard, were exposed.
+In the northwest corner of the courtyard were the remains of a staircase.
+Several small rooms lining the courtyard were exposed.